netglade/auto_mappr/packages/auto_mappr/README.md

 and creating mapping to selected constructor and setter fields.
-That is done by code generation, which moves mapping overload from runtime to pre-compile time, so your code is as fast, predictable and debuggable as if you write it yourself.
+That is done by code generation, which moves mapping overload from runtime to pre-compile time, so your code is as fast, predictable, and debuggable as if you write it yourself.

 The only thing you have to do to make it work is create a mappr class and annotate it with a `@AutoMappr` annotation.
 Then for each object mapping,
-set up a mapping between a source and a target types of those objects like this: `MapType<Source, Target>()`.
+set up a mapping between a source and a target type of those objects like this: `MapType<Source, Target>()`.
-This set ups automatic mapping of matching fields.
+This set up the automatic mapping of matching fields.
-Check [getting started](#-getting-started) section to learn more about the technical details.
+Check the [getting started](#-getting-started) section to learn more about the technical details.
 While AutoMappr has a lot of customizations, it should work in most cases automatically for you.
-Despite of that, you can still configure default values and custom mappings for both objects and fields, ignoring unwanted fields, set a rename, forcing a selected constructor etc.
+Despite that, you can still configure default values and custom mappings for both objects and fields, ignoring unwanted fields, setting a rename, forcing a selected constructor etc.

 ### Why should you use it?